crabshank/Cheat-engine-tools/readme.md

 Otherwise (default) -> Print all logged data as arrays of bytes.

 **f** is the same as in ".dumpRegisters(…)".

+N.B.
+To use this, the log must be stopped.

 * **jump( x, k --[[Optional]] )** -> Jump to last dumped (in the hex view) (if the dump was of a ".attach(…)" capture), #**x**'s array of bytes interpreted as an address.
 Argument **k** is the same as in ".dumpRegisters(…)", and only works when the last dump was not made using ".dumpRegistersChrono(…)" (even when it printed to file).